Undergraduate Course: History of Christianity as a World Religion 1B (ECHS08004)

 Student Learning Experience Information:

-The course has a programme of three one-hour weekly lectures plus a one-hour tutorial per week.
-As well as the original text for each tutorial, there is a schedule of secondary reading.
-Each student will be required to write one main blog entry online on an original text and give a presentation based on it to the relevant tutorial.
-Every student will also be expected to write weekly blog comments and participate in tutorial discussion.
-Through participation in lecture and tutorial discussions, as well as through the written work and examination in the assessment schedule, students will demonstrate their achievement of the intended learning outcomes.
+The course has three lectures and one tutorial each week.
+As well as the primary text for each tutorial, there is a schedule of secondary reading.
+Each student will be required to write one main blog entry online on a primary text and give a presentation based on it to the relevant tutorial.
+Every student will also be expected to write weekly short comments on the blogs and participate in tutorial discussion each week.

 Information for Visiting Students